Functions in Python with Examples

 Function without Parameters in Python:

-A function which has no parameters in the function definition is called a function without parameters.
+A function that has no parameters in the function definition is called a function without parameters.
 The syntax is given below.

 Example: Function performing addition operation (Demo5.py)